Hide this website

 But, if they need more time, they can bring a regular motion asking the court for more time to file their response.
 The Step Bring a regular motion gives you more information about how they can do this.

-Not everyone can resolve their legal issues on their own.
-If you and your partner can’t agree on some or all of the issues:
+What if you and your partner agree on some or all of the issues?

 If you and your partner mostly agree on what you want to happen when you separate, you may not have to go to court.
 Going through the family court process can take a lot of time and cost a lot of money.
 It can also be a very emotional and stressful experience for you and your children.